-A civil engineer is a highly educated construction professional who helps with the design and planning of a construction project, from the edifices, to ground-moving, to manipulating the building site environment, to municipal projects like bridges, roads, and dams.
-By applying their experience and education, they are able to produce creative solutions to social problems (such as adding roundabouts to busy, accident-prone intersections).
-They consider and plan for a variety of scenarios, including natural disasters, aging and wear and tear, human acts such as terrorism or intentional misuse of a construction project’s elements, and environmental impact of a structure.
+A civil engineer is a highly educated construction professional who helps with the design and planning of a construction project.
+They use their specialized knowledge and education to produce creative solutions for social problems.
+When planning and building, they take into account a variety of scenarios, such as the impact of natural disasters, aging for wear and tear, human acts such as terrorism or intentional misuse of a construction project’s elements, and the environmental footprint of a structure.

 What Kind of Civil Engineer Do You Need?

 Civil engineers generally specialize in one field of engineering, ranging from coastal engineering to structural engineering, earthquake engineering to environmental or water resources or construction engineering.